RainerAtSpirit/raineratspirit.github.com/_posts/2012-07-13-metro-javascript-app---strongly-typed.md

 [ ![Image](/img/metro-javascript-app---strong-typed-fiddler140k.jpg "Fiddler 140K") ]
 If you are now running the application and watch Fiddler you can see that the return set is way smaller than before.
 We are down from **740K** to about **140K**.
-So by using the strongly typed Netflix object you not only gained the benefits of
+So by using the strongly typed Netflix object you not only gained the benefit of
-Intellisense support, you somehow became an OData expert at no cost as well ;-).
+Intellisense support, you somehow became an OData expert as well `;-)`.
 Closer watching the URL in Fiddler reveals that there's a new `$select=ShortName,BoxArt` parameter that was added by JayData, so now the projection is accomplished at the server side and no longer at the client.